 Paints are created using a variety of pigments.
 Some of them are natural pigments that naturally are susceptible to change depending upon the environment that they ‘live’ in so it is best to try to hang your paintings in places where they will be exposed to the most stable environment possible.
 It is not ideal to hang a painting over a radiator, fireplace or other source of heat.
 Try not to hang a painting on a wall that received direct sunlight (the worst case is a wall where only half the picture sits in direct sunlight as half the painting will fade a to different rate to the other half!), Usually paintings (and most prints) will not show signs of fade for at least 70 years.

-Try not to touch your new painting too much.
+Try not to touch your new painting!
 Touching something delicate like a pastel of watercolour artwork is never good – the natural grease on (even the best washed) fingers will transfer to the art surface and leave a print with may not show up at first but years later may start to become visible.
-An acrylic is more robust but even so should not really be touched if you can help it.
+An acrylic is more robust but, even so, should not really be touched if you can help it.

 Do not be afraid of original art.
-If you like a painting then buy it.
-If it is not too expensive hang it where you want (If your art is slightly more expensive just hang it in a place with a more stable environment.) but most importantly of all enjoy it, look at it every day and be pleased you bought it after all, that is what the artist painted it for.
+Most importantly, enjoy it, look at it every day and be pleased you bought it after all, that is what the artist painted it for.

 The simplest way to clean up an oil or acrylic painting on canvas is to use a white cotton cloth soaked in a gentle soapy water; olive oil–based soap works wonders.
 You’ll be surprised to see how much grime comes off.
 Be gentle with paintings with thick impasto, as you do not want to break hardened paint.
 You might want to use Q-tips and work gently in crevasses.